rhysc25/CamEngUniNotes/Year 2/2P3/CompliantMaterialElasticity.md

 Foams are easy to deform because deformations are accommodated by bending the cell walls, with greatly reduced distortion at the atomic scale

+The Young's modulus of polymers can be varied easily without changing density

 **Polymers**

 Amorphous: